Questions relating to Physiotherapy

 Q.The Doctor referred me on a GP management plan with visits through Medicare.
 How does that work?

 Your GP would have given you a form or would have sent it through to our office.
 You will be eligible for a predetermined amount of visits that is determined by your GP.
-Medicare will partly or fully fund your appointment.
-Our practice bulk bill most GP management plans and you will most likely have no gap fee to pay.
-Please contact our office if you require more information.
+Medicare will partly fund your appointment, but you will have a gap fee to pay for each session.
+Please contact our office for more information on the current gap fee.

 Q.Can I use my private health fund card to get an on-the-spot rebate?